Home ยป Roundups ยป 30+ Korean Dishes to Impress Your Party Guests

 Oven Baked Korean BBQ Beef Ribs Recipe | MyKoreanKitchen.com

 Try these delicious oven-baked Korean BBQ beef ribs!
-They’re slow-cooked at low temperature for 8 hours, so the meat is supremely tender and falls off the bone.
-Plus, they smell amazing!
-(Get the recipe: Baked Korean BBQ Ribs
+Slow cooked at a low temperature for 8 hours, the meat turns incredibly tender and practically falls off the bone.
+And the aroma as they cook is amazing – rich, savory, and completely mouthwatering.
+(Get the recipe: Baked Korean BBQ Ribs)

 13. Instant Pot Korean Short Ribs